 Why not upgrade your flights to Club Class on Air Transat

-Landing in Vancouver, make your way independently to your downtown hotel.
-Spend the next couple of days exploring this welcoming city.
+Landing in Vancouver, make your way independently to your airport hotel.
+Spend the afternoon exploring this welcoming city.
 Maybe take a water taxi across False creek to the Granville Island public market, join a tour out into the Strait of Georgia in search of whales or hire a bike and cycle through Stanley park, where you will find fabulous examples of First nation totem poles, the Vancouver Aquarium and secret gardens.

 Make your way back to the airport and join your flight from Vancouver to the exciting wilds of Alaska.
 Welcome to Anchorage, the largest city in Alaska, fuelled by the oil boom and tourism.
 Make your way independently to your hotel and spend the rest of the day exploring this last outpost of normality before meeting with the rest of your group.